Parabasis: Authorial voice

 The chorus in the parabasis sometimes uses its own voice, sometimes that of the play's author, to address the audience.
 How far the latter is to be taken as ‘authentic’ is a matter for debate.
 The old view was that Aristophanes is speaking directly to his fellow-Athenians in the parabasis; and that as a result, as Northrop Frye put it, “his opinions on every subject are written all over his plays”.

-A postmodern interpretation would see the authorial voice as metatheatrical, offering a parody of rhetorical debating points, rather than unmediated criticism.
+by contrast, a postmodern interpretation would take the authorial voice as metatheatrical, offering a parody of rhetorical debating points, rather than unmediated criticism.

 Decline

 The parabasis is exclusively a feature of Old Comedy, and its decline can be charted in the plays of Aristophanes.
 The second parabasis is gradually abandoned, the chorus ceases to speak out of character in the parabasis itself, and finally the latter is abandoned altogether.

 Where the diminishment in the role of the chorus was traditionally linked to the financial pressures of wartime, more recently Stephen Halliwell has preferred to see the decline in terms of theatrical evolution.